ISISComputingGroup/ibex_developers_manual/IOC-And-Device-Trouble-Shooting.md

 This will include the terminator character, if you don't see it it is not being sent or received.
 If no reply is given this will include a message "No reply from device in XXXms"

-See [Aysn trace mask](ASYN-Trace-Masks-(Debugging-IOC,-ASYN)) for more details on specifying trace masks
+See [Asyn trace mask](ASYN-Trace-Masks-(Debugging-IOC,-ASYN)) for more details on specifying trace masks

 ## Is the MOXA seeing anything?